WHAT IS THE RISK

 If you are approached by a person offering you support, including accommodation or employment, take time to ask questions and carefully check the information before making a decision.
 Do not be pushed to respond quickly as this can be a way criminals disorient and trap their victims.

-When considering an offer, consider consulting with authorities or NGOs, including anti-trafficking hotlines.
-The professionals there are aware about the patterns used by traffickers in a country and their advice might help you to make a better-informed decision.
+When assessing an offer, consider consulting with authorities or NGOs, including anti-trafficking hotlines.
+The professionals there are aware about the patterns used by traffickers in a country and their advice might help you make a better-informed decision.

 If you are being targeted by a trafficker, or at risk of being targeted, and you are in public, try to remove yourself from the situation.
 If there is law enforcement or other official near you, try to signal them.

-If you are in danger and have access to the phone, call the local emergency services, police, trafficking hotline in the host country or Ukrainian embassy in the country.
+If you are in danger and have access to a phone, call the local emergency services, police, trafficking hotline in the host country or Ukrainian embassy in the country.